lukeod/vampiresurvivors-modding/physics-system.md

 #### ArcadeColliderType
 **Location**: `Il2Cpp.ArcadeColliderType`

-Abstract base class for collision objects in callbacks:
+Based on the decompiled code, appears to be an abstract base class for collision objects in callbacks:

 ```csharp
 public abstract class ArcadeColliderType